 Don't install the socket or chip for Q2 rotated 180 degrees from its correct orientation!
 The socket should have some marking to indicate the end for P1.
 (P1 should be at the end farthest from the large position provided on the PCB for C1.)
 The IC will usually have a small dimple near pin 1, or a "groove" along the side with pins 1-4.
 Beware the chips that have TWO dimples.
 Look to see if yours has two, and use the larger, more obvious one to "count" as the one marking P1.)

 With Q1 and Q3, be sure the correct legs go to the pads they should, ESPECIALLY Q3!
-(See "Specific Board Notes".
-That is on a separate page.
-It will open in a new tab or window.
+(For Q3: In the first boards, v17b06, there was a mistake in the silkscreen guidance.
+In the second boards, v17b28, provision was added to allow you to use either of two components for Q3... components with different footprints!
+(See "my page 'Versions of PCB269'".
+That page will open in a new tab or window.
 Close it to get back here.)

 If you are assembling a kit of parts, take time now to be sure that you know which is which.
 There are few things more annoying that soldering in 9 out of 10 parts, and then discovering that the remaining part looks all wrong for the remaining position.